GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Trigger

-Request for the population breakdown to direct resources.
+Request for the population breakdown per area to direct resources.

 ## MAIN SUCCESS SCENARIO

 1. Requests for population of all countries from largest to the smallest
 2. Requests for population of all continents from largest to the smallest.
 3. Requests for population of all regions from largest to the smallest.
-4. Employee has easy access to the reports.
+4. Employee has easy access to the 3 different reports.

 ## EXTENSIONS